-While a Landlord can file an Eviction for possession, they can also sue to recover the past due rent.
+While filing an Eviction for possession, Landlords can recover past rent.
 A Landlord can include a separate count to the Eviction Complaint.
 This Count is known as “Damages.”
 The Tenant has 20 days to respond to a count for damages.
 They only have 5 days to respond to a count for possession.
 An Eviction that is filed only to remove a Tenant is much quicker.
 The Landlord can reclaim possession within 4 to 5 weeks.
 The Eviction will be longer if the Tenant contests the Damages Count.

 By including the Damages Count, a Landlord saves time and money.
 If not included, a Small Claims Action will need to be filed.
 This can last 6 to 7 months.
 While a Landlord is owed the past due rent, it can be difficult to collect.
 Even if a Judgment is entered, collecting is difficult.
 When a Tenant is evicted, they usually do not provide the Landlord a Forwarding Address.
 Further, a Tenant may not have any assets.
 This can decrease the chances of collecting.

 Contact the Law Office of Brian P. Kowal, PA if you need to remove a non-paying Tenant.
-We will help you collect on the past due rent that is owed to you.
+As Landlords can recover past rent that is owed to them, we employ strategies to collect.
 Our office is available 24 hours a day, 7 days a week and be reached at (954) 990-7552.